sakhans007/Smart-CitySearch---CSV-SQL/README.md

 # Smart-CitySearch---CSV-SQL
 ## Introduction

-In this lab, students will create an application to populate a database from the provided Geo City Lite CSV file and allow the users to search for cities near a particular lat/long or another city.
+The project will create an application to populate a database from the provided Geo City Lite CSV file and allow the users to search for cities near a particular lat/long or another city.
 The application will start by loading the data from the csv file into the database, if it has not yet been loaded.
-Then the application allow the user to enter the total number of cities to search for and either lat/long or a city name.
-For lat/long simply apply the nearby search to locate cities near the lat/long from the DB.
-In case of city name, use reverse search in the db to find out the lat/long for that city, before applying the same nearby search algorithm.
+Then the application allow the user to enter either lat/long or a city name.
+For lat/long it simply apply the nearby search to locate cities near the lat/long from the DB.
+In case of city name, it uses reverse search in the db to find out the lat/long for that city, before applying the same nearby search algorithm.

 ## Tools / Software Requirement
     * Java